luigifab/human-theme/README.md

 - install [gtk3-classic](https://github.com/lah7/gtk3-classic)
 - use Pango 1.42- or 1.51+

-For Debian Testing, I provide repositories for [gtk3-classic](https://build.opensuse.org/package/show/home:luigifab/gtk3-classic) and [gtk4-classic](https://build.opensuse.org/package/show/home:luigifab/gtk4-classic), with some extra patches.
+For Debian Testing, I provide a repository for [gtk3-classic](https://build.opensuse.org/package/show/home:luigifab/gtk3-classic) and [gtk4-classic](https://build.opensuse.org/package/show/home:luigifab/gtk4-classic), **with extra patches**, it also includes [mate-settings-daemon 1.26](https://build.opensuse.org/package/show/home:luigifab/mate-notification) with a patch to customize notifications from theme.

-If you can't/won't, no worries, but the truth will be far.
+If you can't/won't, no worries, but the truth will be far...

 #### Installation for Debian, Devuan, Ubuntu, Trisquel, Linux Mint, MX Linux